The multihyphenate powerhouse talks traveling, finding her path in life, and her new, all-female production company

 Being the chameleon she is, over the years she has found herself immersed in a multitude of different jobs, countries, cultures, and ways of life.
 From copywriting and waitressing to becoming a sponsored pro climber (she’s sent 5.14’s, no biggy), professional traveler, vanlifer, and even working at a high fashion modeling agency, she has had a life full of adventure.
 But she didn't always know where it was taking her—she'll easily admit there was a lot of doubt and wondering that accompanied the wandering.

 Though through it all she always knew she loved climbing, traveling, and documenting above the rest.
 When she combined all three, she finally knew that was her niche.
-And now, after more than a decade of commitment to her passions, she's become a partner in a women's media collaborative called Never Not Collective, which is currently funding the collective’s first endeavor together—“Pretty Strong,” an all women’s full-length climbing movie, which has raised over $65k since the Kickstarter launched.
+And now, after more than a decade of commitment to her passions, she's become a partner in a women's media collaborative called Never Not Collective, which recently wrapped funding for the collective’s first endeavor together—“Pretty Strong,” an all women’s full-length climbing movie.

 To learn more about about the Nashville native turned transient (she’s currently living in Sweden) climber, how it all began and where she’s headed next, we recently caught up with McInerney over the phone.
 The following are the highlights.

 How did you originally get into climbing?
 Was it love at first sight or did it grow on you over time?

 I went climbing for the first time at a gym in Stanford Connecticut called GO Vertical! with two of my college roommates, Meghan Macdonald and Amy Jo Rock.
 I have to say I was pretty immediately hooked.
 I really loved all the physical aspects the sport.
 I took gymnastics when I was little (never very seriously) but it was the first thing that even compared to that for me, so I was hooked.